realandrew/WSU-CEG-4110-PRJ/README.md

 2) Open the project in the latest version of Visual Studio
 3) Build the project
 4) Copy DLLs from the Libraries/dlls folder to the folder where your built .exe is.
+5) Copy the 'model' folder from within the project folder to where the folder where the .exe is.
-5) Done!
+6) Done!
 The .exe should successfully run if you've followed the commands above correctly.